hamMUSings/BrowserShack/README.md

 This is the main set of links for BrowserShack.
 Each 'sub panel' opens up in a new tab for ease of multiple windows at one time.

-<ins>DigiPanel - XPRA</ins>
+<ins>DigiPanel - RDP</ins>

 This is the main interface for digital radio.
-It opens a webpage with WSJT-X and GridTracker2 automatically opened.
-JS8Call is also installed but doesn't auto run.

-For more information on the use and features of this panel visit the [github repository for the docker container.](https://github.com/hamMUSings/digipanel-xpra)
+It opens an Apache Guacamole login page with once logged in turn opens up an RDP session to the BrowserShack's LXQt desktop.
+Here users can run WSJT-X, GridTracker2, and JS8Call via the "Other" category in the start menu.

+As the desktop runs on the bare metal sound and graphic devices wowrk muuch more smoothly.

+Applications are easy to upgrade by simply downloading new AppImages, naming them correctly, and placing them in the correct folder.
+No dependency issues, incomatibilities, or conflicts to worry about.

+As this is a full LXQt desktop other ham radio or non ham radio apps can be installed to the users liking easily.

 > [!IMPORTANT]
 > For the specific BrowserShack setup see the [Post Installation Configuration](configuration.md) page.